 In addition to the established Legislative Policy positions adopted by the New Hampshire Municipal Association membership, the following principles should guide staff in setting priorities during any legislative biennium:

 - Work to maintain existing revenue streams to municipalities, (i.e. revenue sharing, meals and rooms tax, highway, and other state aid).
-Be especially watchful of proposals to reduce local aid in order to meet other funding commitments.
+Be especially watchful of proposals to reduce local aid in order to meet other funding

-- Advocate to maintain existing local authority.
+- Advocate to maintain and enhance existing local

 - Encourage exemptions from state taxes rather than local property taxes when legislative intent is to preserve statewide

 - Work cooperatively with other groups and associations to support efforts to improve the delivery of services at the local level.